andeplane/dailystories/README.md

 ## Features

-- Generate custom children's books with AI
+- Generate custom personalized children's books with AI
 - Specify book themes, length, and other settings
 - View generated books in an interactive reader
-- Save books locally using IndexedDB
-- Track analytics with Mixpanel integration

 ## Getting Started